Kuumaa

 Kuumaa is a Finnish pop band founded in 2016 in Helsinki, Finland.
-They released their first self-titled album Kuumaa in April 2019 and have since become one of the most popular bands in Finland with close to 150 million streams and three released albums.
+They released their first self-titled album Kuumaa in April 2019 and have since become one of the most popular bands in Finland with close to 150 million streams and four released albums.

 The band consists of singer Johannes Brotherus, drummer Jonttu Luhtavaara, bassist Aarni Soivio and keyboardist Okko Saastamoinen (live performances).

 The band's most streamed songs are "Tulipalo" and "Ylivoimainen", which have both gathered over 30 million streams each and so streamed six times platinum.

 Career

 Career beginnings and Kuumaa (2016–2019)

 The band signed a record deal with Universal Music Group based on their first demo in October 2016.
 Kuumaa was also signed to perform at the 2017 Provinssirock music festival before even releasing any music.
 At the time of the performance, the band had released their first single "Uppoon suhun", which was released in May 2017.
 The band released the song "Hulluista runoista" as their second single in July 2017.
 The demo version of this song had led to their record deal.
 After a total of six single releases between 2017 and 2019, the band's debut album Kuumaa was released on 26 April 2019.
-The album has since received the gold record certificate and the most listened song of the album is "Siks kai mä con sun".
+The album has since received the gold record certificate and the most listened song of the album is "Siks kai mä oon sun".